govuk-one-login/rp-reference/README.md

 # GOV.UK One Login Relying Party reference implementations

-This repository contains sample reference implementatiosn of relying party clients for GOV.UK One Login:
+This repository contains sample reference implementations of relying party clients for GOV.UK One Login:

 - dotnet
 - nodejs